 This is the same process of choosing to trust the God of the Bible.
 The difference is He always keeps His promises, always honors His word, and He has given the guarantee of eternal life for those who put their faith in Jesus Christ.

 The Old Testament (covenant) required the blood of goats and rams as an offering to cover the sins of the people.
-Each year, these sacrifices were offered by high priests who presented burnt offerings and confessed their sins before interceding for Israel.
+These sacrifices were offered by priests who presented burnt offerings to God and confessed their own sins before interceding for Israel.
 In the New Testament, Jesus Christ is our High Priest (Heb.
 4:14).
-His blood completely removes sin, providing a sacrifice once and for all.
-Those who put their faith in Him will never be condemned (Romans 8:1).
+His blood completely removes sin, providing the perfect sacrifice once and for all.
+Those who believe in Him will never be condemned (Romans 8:1).

 Take a moment to read the conversation between Jesus and Pharisee Nicodemus in John 3:1-8.
 Being born of the Holy Spirit is a miracle and a mystery we cannot fully understand on this side of eternity.
 Many theologians have tried to interpret and expound on the "point of conversion", but the Savior assures us no one can explain it.
 The process requires our faith, but all power to regenerate the human spirit belongs to God.